Not sure how to begin studying for the AP Chemistry exam? This review guide will help you figure out what's on the test and how you can ace it.

 - Four short response (four points each)

-AP Chemistry covers six main themes that encompass many more specific topics.
-These themes or "Big Ideas" are:
+AP Chemistry has nine major units that encompass many more specific topics.
+The units are:

 Some study tips that I would recommend implementing as you prepare for the exam include: